conorluddy/weather-haiku/README.md

 With ChatGPT's API you pay by the tokens, basically 'words', both sent and received, so while we could ask for the weather forecast as a short fairytale, a Haiku is at least short and sweet.

 Next steps:
+- [X] Take params for the coordinates
-- [ ] Put it on an AWS Lambda
+- [X] Put it on an AWS Lambda
 - [ ] CI/CD for putting it on AWS
 - [ ] Cache ChatGPT results per timestamp and latlon, in Redis or Dynamo
-- [ ] Take params for the coordinates
 - [ ] Optimise the weather data being used
 - [ ] See if ChatGPT can be initialised with a template, so we can just send comma separated values to further miminise token count
 - [ ] Make a simple front-end for it